leepaul009/Ubuntu-Notebook/nvidia_env.md

         EndSection
 # Then reboot
 ```
-#### 3.1.2 Different solution for ubuntu 16.04 as that has a different GL library layout
+#### 3.1.2 (Only for ubuntu 16.04) Different solution for ubuntu 16.04 as that has a different GL library layout
 ```
 # 1. Purge all nvidia driver packages so the internal Aspeed graphics works again
 sudo apt purge nvidia*